Keto Fried Chicken

 For the Seasoning

-This seasoning blend is a KFC secret spice copycat without white pepper or basil.
-If you want to include these spices, add 2 tablespoons of white pepper and 1 teaspoon of basil to the mix.
+This seasoning blend is my KFC copycat without white pepper or basil.
+If you want to go full 11-herb, add 2 tablespoons of white pepper and 1 teaspoon of basil to the mix.

 - Seasoning mix – kosher salt, smoked paprika, garlic salt, ground ginger, black pepper, ground mustard, dried thyme, celery seed, dried oregano